LokiX7/listfist-parser/README.md

 ### or

 Just run the app and pass url table page.
-The data file will be saved to the same directory
+The data file will be saved to the same directory.

 ____